-• upon adoption of the Code (or thereafter as applicable, upon becoming a Covered Person), affirm in writing to the Board of Directors that he has received, read, and understands the Code;

-- annually thereafter affirm to the Board of Directors that he has complied with the requirements of the Code; - not retaliate against any employee or Covered Person or their affiliated persons for reports of potential violations that are made in good faith; - notify the Chief Compliance Officer of the Company promptly if he knows or learns of any violation of this Code.
-Failure to do so is itself a violation of this Code; and - report promptly any change in his affiliations.
+- upon adoption of the Code (or thereafter as applicable, upon becoming a Covered Person), affirm in writing to the Board of Directors that such person has received, read, and understands the Code; - annually thereafter affirm to the Board of Directors that such person has complied with the requirements of the Code; - not retaliate against any employee or Covered Person or their affiliated persons for reports of potential violations that are made in good faith; - notify the Chief Compliance Officer of the Company promptly if such person knows or learns of any violation of this Code.
+Failure to do so is itself a violation of this Code; and - report promptly any change in such Covered Person's affiliations.

 The Chief Compliance Officer is responsible for applying this Code to specific situations in which questions are presented under it and has the authority to interpret this Code in any particular situation.
-The Audit Committee (the "Committee"), however, is responsible for granting waivers 1 and determining sanctions, as appropriate, provided that any approvals, interpretations or waivers sought by the Company's principal executive officers or directors will be considered by the Board of Directors.
+The Audit Committee (the "Committee"), however, is responsible for granting waivers and determining